bgrande/retrap/README.md

     - `/data/config.php`: adjust the parameters `email_address` to your email address and `send_mail` to `true` or `false` depending on if you want to get an email if there was a new entry.
     - `/data/q/en/question.json`: adjust your questions and remove/add what you like to ask there
 3. Upload to a webspace supporting php 7.2 or higher

+## Analytics
+Using [Frappe Charts](https://frappe.io/) for the frontend there will be a few analytic insights on the usage, answers and so on.
+Currently implemented:
+- `time.html` -> will show you different time related statistics about the requests like requests per month, per year, per day of week.
+- `satisfaction.html` -> will show you how helpful the recruiters thought this questionnaire was
+- `questions.html` -> overview over the answer distribution for all questions over time